omar16100/serverless-data-warehousing-with-cloud-functions-and-bigquery-on-gcp/README.md

 - [Google Sheets To Bigquery Cloud Function](https://github.com/omar16100/sheets-to-bigquery-cloud-function)
 - [GCS Triggered Cloud Functions](https://zaxrosenberg.com/gcs-triggered-google-cloud-functions/)

+## Caveats

+- Cloud Functions can only be triggered by Cloud Storage buckets in the same Google Cloud Platform project.
+Same for Bigquery table.

 ## Debugging Notes

 - Make sure you are in the right location supported by Cloud Composer